goooooouwa/goooooouwa.github.io/_posts/coding/2025-06-22-android-dev-notes-7-view-model-live-data.md

 ViewModel is the right place to handle business logic in the UI layer.
 The ViewModel is also in charge of handling events and delegating them to other layers of the hierarchy when business logic needs to be applied to modify application data.

+## LiveData overview

+[`LiveData`](https://developer.android.com/reference/androidx/lifecycle/LiveData) is an observable data holder class.
+Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
+This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.

+**Note:** To import LiveData components into your Android project, see [Adding Components to your Project](https://developer.android.com/topic/libraries/architecture/adding-components#lifecycle).

+LiveData considers an observer, which is represented by the [`Observer`](https://developer.android.com/reference/androidx/lifecycle/Observer) class, to be in an active state if its lifecycle is in the [`STARTED`](https://developer.android.com/reference/androidx/lifecycle/Lifecycle.State#STARTED) or [`RESUMED`](https://developer.android.com/reference/androidx/lifecycle/Lifecycle.State#RESUMED) state.
+LiveData only notifies active observers about updates.
+Inactive observers registered to watch [`LiveData`](https://developer.android.com/reference/androidx/lifecycle/LiveData) objects aren't notified about changes.

+You can register an observer paired with an object that implements the [`LifecycleOwner`](https://developer.android.com/reference/androidx/lifecycle/LifecycleOwner) interface.
+This relationship allows the observer to be removed when the state of the corresponding [`Lifecycle`](https://developer.android.com/reference/androidx/lifecycle/Lifecycle) object changes to [`DESTROYED`](https://developer.android.com/reference/androidx/lifecycle/Lifecycle.State#DESTROYED).
+This is especially useful for activities and fragments because they can safely observe [`LiveData`](https://developer.android.com/reference/androidx/lifecycle/LiveData) objects and not worry about leaks—activities and fragments are instantly unsubscribed when their lifecycles are destroyed.

+For more information about how to use LiveData, see [Work with LiveData objects](#work_livedata).

+### The advantages of using LiveData

+Using LiveData provides the following advantages:

+- Ensures your UI matches your data state
+- No memory leaks
+- No crashes due to stopped activities
+- No more manual lifecycle handling
+- Always up to date data
+- Proper configuration changes
+- Sharing resources

 ## Referencces

 - https://developer.android.com/topic/libraries/architecture/viewmodel